Becksteinlab/lammps/doc/src/fix_wall_gran.rst

 dimension with velocity *vshear*\ .
 The dimension must be tangential to walls with a planar *wallstyle*, e.g. in the *y* or *z* directions for an *xplane* wall.
-For *zcylinder* walls, a dimension of *z* means the cylinder is moving in the z-direction along it's axis.
+For *zcylinder* walls, a dimension of *z* means the cylinder is moving in the z-direction along its axis.
 A dimension of *x* or *y* means the cylinder is spinning around the z-axis, either in the clockwise direction for *vshear* > 0 or counter-clockwise for *vshear* < 0.
 In this case, *vshear* is the tangential velocity of